 HR Excellence in Research

-The European Commission awarded the WZB with the logo “HR Excellence in Research” in June 2013.
+The European Commission awarded the WZB with the logo “HR Excellence in Research” in June 2013 and reaffirmed the award in December 2019.
 Since then, the WZB has committed itself to open, transparent, and merit-based recruitment (OTM-R).
 The institute values fair recruitment procedures and international visibility of advertised vacancies.
 All persons involved in selection processes are regularly informed about the existing standards and practices in the recruitment procedures at the WZB.

 The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers were adopted by the European Commission as a Recommendation to the Member States in 2005.
 The aim is to improve working conditions and to ensure attractive research careers within the European Research Area.